artemisia0/GUI-for-SFML/README.md

 _Simplest and Smallest GUI header-only library for SFML.
 Written for beautiful game ui creating._

 ## Description
 It is small header-only GUI library for SFML.
 SSGUI was written for my game.
-If You're not a UI designer consider using something like https://www.g200kg.com/en/webknobman/.
+Nice tool that might be useful: https://www.g200kg.com/en/webknobman/.

 ## Features
 * Small header-only library (less than 700 LOC)